 At the federal district court level, Arkansas is divided into two districts: Eastern and Western.

-Arkansas currently has one judicial vacancy
+Arkansas currently has two judicial vacancies

 Eastern District of Arkansas